Quicr/quicr-protocol-spec/moq-proto.md

 `PUBLISH` messages per name are sent over their own QUIC Stream or as QUIC DATAGRAM based on `IS_RELILABLE` setting.

+CJ for reliable stuff ...
+I would propose use the same stream for all the objects in the same group but different streams otherwise.

 ## Congestion Control